Stakeholder Management: Building Alignment, Trust, and Transparency

 Beware of the scenario where a less influential but very much interested stakeholder is promoted and becomes more influential one day.

-* Stakeholder Engagement Plan
+Stakeholder Engagement Plan

-Once you have identified stakeholders, categorize them according to their interest and influence, next step is to come up with a detailed communication/engagement plan.
-Like Scrum being an empirical (based on what is experienced or seen and not on theory) process, this engagement plan has to be a live document which will keep on changing as and when required.
+Like Scrum being an empirical (based on what is experienced or seen and not on theory) process, this engagement plan has to be a live document that will keep changing as and when required.

 The stakeholder engagement plan consists of: